osrf/gazebo_tutorials/contrib_code/tutorial.md

 * '''condition-to-check:''' anything returning a boolean value that should always be true.
 * '''fail msg:''' message displaied when assertion is thrown

-### Benefits of assertions
+### Benefits of the assertions

-Some of the benefits of using assertions:
+Some of the beneficts of using the assertions:
-* They are really useful for not having to debug all kind of weird and unexpected errors, especially during runtime.
+* They are really useful for not having to debug all kind of weird and unexpected errors, especially in runtime.
 Exact failure point appears when pass by an assertion.
 * Developer can be sure that some conditions are met at a given code point.
-Code becomes more reliable.
+Code turns more reliable.
-* They help to detect not-so-obvious errors happening (affecting performance for example)
+* Help to detect no so obvious errors happening (affecting performance for example)

 ### Difference between Assertion and Exception

-While assertions are aimed at impossible situations generated from programming errors, exceptions handle all kinds of expected errors and unusual but logically possible code situations.
+While assertions are aimed to impossible situations generated from programming errors, the exceptions handle all kind of expected errors and unusual but logically possible code situations.

-Let's review an example: imagine we are writing a math library and created a really fast method to calculate square roots but it only works for positive numbers.
+Lets review an example: imaging we are writing a math library and created a really fast method to calculate square roots but it only works for positive numbers.
 Something declared as:

      double sqrt_for_positives(double number)

-So what might be an assertion or exception for our revolutionary function?
+So what could be an assertion and what an exception for our revolutionary function?

 * Exception: if the incoming number is negative (our function only accept positive numbers), then we will thrown an exception.
 It was an error by the user but we should consider it a possible scenario since we are offering a public interface.